Alo's 2 HRs lead Oklahoma past UCLA, into WCWS finals

 “We were just in the locker room just kind of resetting, and I went into that game with all the confidence knowing we would walk out of it with the W,” Alo said.
 “No one beats us — no one beats the Sooners twice.
 I think we really just stuck to our game plan and kind of zoned in on what it was that we needed to do.”

-Oklahoma (57-3) will defend its title against either No. 7 seed Oklahoma State or Texas in a best-of-three championship series starting Wednesday.
-Both teams have defeated the Sooners once this season.
+Oklahoma (57-3) will defend its title against Big 12 rival Texas in a best-of-three championship series starting Wednesday.
+Texas beat the Sooners earlier in the season, but Oklahoma topped the Longhorns 7-2 in a World Series game on Saturday.

 Alo, the two-time USA Softball Collegiate Player of the Year, increased her Division I career-record home run total to 120.
 She went 4-for-4 and scored three runs.